Sewing and Propagation of Conformal Blocks: Abstract

 \section{Abstract}

-Propagation is a standard way of producing new conformal blocks from old ones that corresponds to the geometric procedure of adding new distinct points to a pointed compact Riemann surface.
+Propagation is a standard way of producing certain new conformal blocks from old ones that corresponds to the geometric procedure of adding new distinct points to a pointed compact Riemann surface.
 On the other hand, sewing conformal blocks corresponds to sewing compact Riemann surfaces.

-In this article, we clarify the relations between these two procedures.
+In this article, we clarify the relationships between these two procedures.
 Most importantly, we show that "sewing and propagation are commuting procedures".
 More precisely: let $\upphi$ be a conformal block associated to a vertex operator algebra $\Vbb$ and a compact Riemann surface to be sewn, and let $\wr^n\upphi$ be its $n$-times propagation.
-If the sewing $\wtd{\mc S}\upphi$ converges, then $\wtd{\mc S}\wr^n\upphi$ (the sewing of $\wr^n\upphi$) converges to $\wr^n\wtd{\mc S}\upphi$ (the $n$-times propagation of the sewing $\wtd{\mc S}\upphi$).
+If the sewing $\wtd{\mc S}\upphi$ converges, then $\wtd{\mc S}\wr^n\upphi$ (the sewing of $\wr^n\upphi$) automatically converges, and it equals $\wr^n\wtd{\mc S}\upphi$ (the $n$-times propagation of the sewing $\wtd{\mc S}\upphi$).

+The proof of this result relies on establishing the propagation of conformal blocks associated to \textit{holomorphic} families of compact Riemann surfaces.
+We prove this in our paper using the idea that ``propagation is itself a sewing followed by an analytic continuation".
+This result generalizes previous ones on single Riemann surfaces \cite{Zhu94,FB04}, and supplements those on \textit{algebraic} families of complex algebraic curves \cite{Cod19,DGT19a}.

-As an application, we can prove the convergence of sewing conformal blocks in certain important cases without assuming $\Vbb$ to be CFT-type, $C_2$-cofinite, or rational.
-We also provide a new method of explicitly constructing the permutation-twisted modules associated to the tensor product VOA $\Vbb^{\otimes k}$, originally due to \cite{BDM02}.
-Our results are crucial for relating the (genus-$0$) permutation-twisted $\Vbb^{\otimes k}$-conformal blocks and the untwisted $\Vbb$-conformal blocks (of possibly higher genera) \cite{Gui21}.
+The results in this paper will be used in \cite{Gui21} as the main technical tools to relate the (genus-$0$) permutation-twisted $\Vbb^{\otimes k}$-conformal blocks (i.e. intertwining operators) and the untwisted $\Vbb$-conformal blocks (of possibly higher genera).